Aaraattu (2022 film): Development

-In May 2020, director B. Unnikrishnan shared a picture of him having a meeting with screenwriter Udaykrishna, cinematographer Jomon T. John, editor Shameer Muhammed and some technical crew for revealing that they are in the pre-production work of a film amid the COVID-19 lockdown in India.
+In May 2020, director B. Unnikrishnan shared a picture of him having a meeting with screenwriter Udaykrishna, cinematographer Vijay Ulaganath, editor Shameer Muhammed and some technical crew for revealing that they are in the pre-production work of a film amid the COVID-19 lockdown in India.
 In October, it was revealed that Mohanlal would play the leading role in the film which has a rustic story where he plays the role of a villager.
 Filming was said to begin in mid-November after Mohanlal completes filming of Drishyam 2.
 The film marks the first collaboration between Unnikrishnan and Udaykrishna.
 Unnikrishnan said that he, Mohanlal, and Udaykrishnan were originally working on another project with a dark subject.
 Its final discussion were going on before the shoot of Drishyam 2, but with surging COVID-19 cases it became near impossible to shoot the film at that time which required to be shot at multiple locations.
 It was then Mohanlal suggested that they work on a "festive kind of film" as a change against the increasing number of darker films produced during that time and Udaykrishna developed a story that shaped into Aaraattu.

 Unnikrishnan said that ₹30 lakh will be allotted for COVID-19 precautions, and the film would have a larger than usual crew by COVID-19 pandemic standards, which would take 60 days to shoot.
 Cast and crew agreed to work with a reduced remuneration considering the COVID-19 crisis.
 Unnikrishnan said that, in a normal scenario the film would have cost ₹30 crore.
 Title of the film was announced in November 2020.
-Vijay Ulaganath was reported as the cinematographer instead of John.
+Vijay Ulaganath was reported as the cinematographer.
 The film was produced by the production houses RD Illuminations, Hippo Prime Motion Pictures, and Movie Pay Media's.